SAFS Image-Based Recognition

 Image Formats for Image-Based Recognition

-Icons or images stored for screen matching must be in one of the following formats:
+Icons or images stored for screen matching must be in one of the formats supported by the JAI API:

-It is also important to note there are differences in display configurations that will likely require separate images to support that display.
-For example, performing the same test in the following display configurations will likely require a different set of images for each configuration:
+It is also important to note there are differences in display configurations that will likely require separate images to support them.
+For example, performing the same test in the following display configurations--even on the same machine--might require a different set of images for each configuration:

 This is not an issue of screen resolution.
 Images stored for a particular Display typically work for most or all screen resolutions on that Display.

 This is an issue that each Display is configured for different levels of data compression.
 Bitmaps stored for the Normal Display have no data compression and no loss of image information.
-The displayed image for the Remote displays is compressed and there is loss of image information.
-Because of this, Normal Display images will not match Remote Display images.
+The displayed image for the Remote displays is usually compressed--intentionally removing image information.
+Because of this, Normal Display images usually will not match Remote Display images.

 Note:*** Remote testing over VNC does NOT have this display problem! *** The target machine is actually using its Normal Display (uncompressed) so the images that work for the Normal Display continue to work locally even when manipulated or viewed remotely.